lambdaJasonYang/ISLR2_Wolfram/README.md

 # ISLR2_Wolfram
-Mathematica package for loading ISLR2 datasets
+Mathematica package for loading "An Introduction to Statistical Learning" (ISLR2) datasets

 ## How to use